LazurasLong/moonlight-core/readme.md

 You'll find the markdown source, broke down into chapters, in the [source](source) folder.
 The [build](build) folder contains a shell script to build the source into more easily consumable formats.
 Building requires [pandoc](http://pandoc.org/), and the relevant dependencies for the format.

-The Moonlight Core Ruleset is available under the [CC0-1.0 license](license.txt).
+The Moonlight Core Ruleset is available under the [CC0-1.0](COPYING).
 This means it is under the public domain, available for re-use and re-distribution, free of charge, no credit neccessary.

-All relevant code is also available under the [CC0-1.0 license](license.txt).
+All relevant code is also available under the [CC0-1.0](COPYING).